intrip/laravel-authentication-acl/docs/index.md

   1. How to add a new menu item?

-    First go to menu.php and add the new menu item entry along with the permissions.
+    First go to acl_menu.php and add the new menu item entry along with the permissions.
     And secondly go to your routes.php and add for the specified route the following 'before' => array('logged', 'can_see'), that way a user must be login first and have the appropriate permissions in order to access the specified route.